-When the commodity is damaged by an insurable cause of loss, the WFRP policy provides coverage for quality by using the actual price received or the local market value, not less than zero, for unsold damaged commodities.
+When the commodity is damaged (refer to exhibit 2 for damaged definition) by an insurable cause of loss, the WFRP policy provides coverage for quality by using the actual price received or the local market value, not less than zero, for unsold damaged commodities.
 Refer to subparagraph 92(15) for commodities that are in storage.